-To set up a Parent Teacher Association (PTA) or Parent Teacher Student Association (PTSA) grant for your school you must submit a "Request for Advance Commitment to Expend Grant Funds" form, as well as a letter of commitment from the PTA/PTSA.
-This form is used to request permission to budget and expend grant dollars prior to the receipt of a formal commitment from a PTA/PTSA.
+To set up a Parent Teacher Association (PTA) or Parent Teacher Student Association (PTSA) grant for the school must submit a "Request for Advance Commitment to Expend Grant Funds" form, as well as a letter of commitment from the PTA/PTSA.
+The Request for Advance Commitment to Expend Grant Funds form is used to request permission to budget and expend grant dollars prior to the receipt of a formal commitment from a PTA/PTSA.
 This form is available on the Grants Office internal "MySPS" webpage.
-The PTA will not send the district any funds until after the school year begins and actual expenses are charged to the grant.
-The PTA will receive an invoice from the district when it is expected to fund the grant.

-This form must be signed by the principal, received by the Office of Grants & Fiscal Compliance, and approved before the school will be able to budget staff on the grant.
+The form must be signed by the principal, received by the Office of Grants & Fiscal Compliance, and approved before the school will be able to budget staff on the grant.